jkchao/vscode-excalidraw/README.md

 There have many features in [Excalidraw](https://excalidraw.com/), but not implement in the plugin.
 For example the live collaboration.

-We are planning to implement these features, but we have some problems that not been resolved right now.
-For example in [stackoverflow](https://stackoverflow.com/questions/62102767/how-to-use-window-crypto-subtle-in-vscode-webview).
+We are planning to implement these features, but we have some problems that not been resolved right now. eg [stackoverflow](https://stackoverflow.com/questions/62102767/how-to-use-window-crypto-subtle-in-vscode-webview).

 So if there has any answer, The feature will be implemented.